ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/wasting_state_exposure/index.rst

 - We do not consider individual heterogeneity in wasting transition rates beyond what is modeled in the :ref:`wasting x-factor <2019_risk_exposure_x_factor>` model when it is included in the simulation

-- We rely on treatment data with sparce availability and assume that child wasting measured by WHZ is a reasonable proxy for acute malnutrition (often measured by MUAC)
+- We rely on treatment data with sparse availability and assume that child wasting measured by WHZ is a reasonable proxy for acute malnutrition (often measured by MUAC)

 - We cannot directly observe recovery time of untreated wasting as it would be unethical.
 Therefore, we must indirectly estimate this parameter